 Glass is a poor insulator, which is why windows tend to be the main source of heat loss in any home.
 When temperatures are colder outside than inside, glass conducts the heat from inside the house to the outside where it quickly disperses.
 The air next to the glass inside, having lost its heat, becomes cold and dense and falls to the floor drawing in new warm air from above.
 This cycle continues until you lose all your warm air outside.

 Seal any gaps

 The very first thing to check is if you have any gaps around your windows that are letting cold air leak in; check both inside and outside.
 Gaps are easy to fix either by caulking them or applying weather seal tape where appropriate.
 This is available fairly cheaply from any hardware store and it’s easy to install; here’s a handy how-to video from Bunnings.

 Double-glazing is proven to reduce heat loss through windows.
 It works by trapping a pocket of air – which is not a good conductor of heat - between the two panes of glass.
 You can even get triple-glazing nowadays!
 With quite incredible insulating performance, triple-glazing does come with some disadvantages such as needing an extra wide frame to accommodate the extra thick window panes, it doesn’t let in much solar heat so you would have to rely almost completely on a heat source within the home, light transmission can be quite low and for the most part, retrofitting cannot be done.
 To install double or triple glazed windows throughout your whole house would be an expensive (albeit worthwhile) task, so here’s a cheaper option:

 Insulating window film

-The cheapest option is to go the DIY route with a kit from the hardware store.
+The cheapest way to block heat from window is to go the DIY route with a kit from the hardware store.
 3M make a window insulating kit you can install yourself with nothing more than a tape measure, scissors and a hairdryer.
 Here’s a video to help you install it.

 Low-E window film